Air Belgium is expanding in cargo aircraft with fresh money from Hongyuan Group of China

 Hongyuan Group is a Chinese cross–border trade integrated service provider and in 2020 it has chosen Brussels Airport as the strategic location for its new European Headquarters, where it built an 8000 m² warehouse.
 In October 2021, Hongyuan and Brussels Airport have signed a Memorandum of Understanding as strategic partners to further develop Brussels Airport as Hongyuan’s main gateway for general cargo and to develop e–commerce flows between China and Europe on the one hand and between Europe, the Americas and Africa on the other hand.

-Two ex-Saudia B747-8F aircraft leased from Aircraft Finance Germany (AFG) are now integrated into the Air Belgium fleet to fly for Hongyuan Group.
+Two ex-Saudia B747-8F aircraft (HZ-AI3 and HZ-AI4) leased from Aircraft Finance Germany (AFG) under provisional registrations M-ABOV and M-ABOW are now integrated into the Air Belgium fleet to fly for Hongyuan Group.
+The first one already got Belgian registration OO-ABI.